AsherTeo/RF-DETR-vs-YOLOv26-for-Object-Detection/README.md

 ## 3. Method

 We trained both YOLOv26 and RF-DETR on the same training dataset using identical data splits.

 Both models were trained with an input resolution of 640 × 640 using the large (-L) variant of each architecture.
 Early stopping was applied during training to mitigate overfitting.

-Due to differences in optimization behavior, different learning rates were used for the two models, with RF-DETR trained using a smaller learning rate to ensure stable convergence.
+Due to differences in optimization behavior, different learning rates were used for the two models: YOLOv26 was trained with a learning rate of 0.001, while RF-DETR was trained with a smaller learning rate of 0.0001 to ensure stable convergence.

+For evaluation, the confidence threshold was fixed at 0.2 for both YOLOv26 and RF-DETR to ensure a fair comparison.

 In addition, a 25-shot training configuration was evaluated to analyze model performance under limited data conditions.